miladra/InternetShop/README.md

 # InternetShop
-a practice of defining an architecture with unitOfwork and repository pattern based on ASP.NET Core
+a practice of defining an architecture with unitofwork and repository pattern based on ASP.NET Core